tinkercademy-bootcamp/chat-project-manogyasingh/exercise-3/README.md

 - After your experiments with Compiler Explorer, do you have any updates for your answers in exercise-2?
+  - I now think that there's a significant overhead associated with repeated function calling with modular code.
+We need to find better ways to optimise it.

 ### Bonus: Do Not Watch Now